8 Typography Tips For Designers: Make Fonts Speak

 Consider context and audience

 Before you choose a font, you need to learn your client’s goals as well as needs and preferences of a target audience.
 Visual performance of fonts influences the first impression users to get from the product.
-If the kind of font doesn’t fit the mood which the product aims at, there can be a misunderstanding with the audience.
+If the kind of font doesn’t fit the mood that the product aims at, there can be a misunderstanding with the audience.
 For example, if a designer chooses a font that looks too fun and silly for a business website, users will hesitate if the company is trustworthy.
 Or, if a product is meant for youngsters, too formal fonts may seem boring.

 Deep attention to mobile typography